 Answer: According to section 7.8 of the Manual for Fund Operators, pre-defined projects are implemented by one or more organizations selected on a competitive basis.
-In justified cases, a pre-defined project may be implemented by the Fund Operator.
-All provisions related to project implementation stipulated in the Manual for Fund Operators also apply to PDPs, thus the rules on eligible project partners (see p.
-38)
+In justified cases, a predefined project may be implemented by the FO.
+All provisions related to project implementation stipulated in the Manual also apply to PDPs, thus the rules on eligible project partners (pg.
+38 of the Manual)

-Question 3.11: What is the rationale for awarding additional points to new consortium partners and new consortium leads, as stated in evaluation criterion 2.2 in section 4.3 of the Terms of Reference?
+Question 3.11: What is the rationale for awarding additional points to new consortium partners and new consortium leads, as stated in evaluation criterion 2.2 in Section 4.3 of the ToR?

-Answer: In order to further build and expand on the regranting capacity of civil society organisations in the beneficiary states as well as encouraging broader representation from the civil society in the management of the Active Citizens Fund, additional points are awarded to bidding organisations new to the Grants or new to the role of consortium lead.
-The additional scores awarded for new leads in consortiums should thus not be regarded as reflecting any opinion or assessment of the current Fund Operator set up.
+Answer: In order to further build and expand on the re-granting capacity of civil society organisations in the beneficiary states as well as encouraging broader representation from the civil society in the management of the Active Citizens Fund, additional points are awarded to bidding organisations new to the Grants or new to the role of consortium lead.
+The additional scores awarded for new leads in consortiums should thus not be regarded as reflecting any opinion or assessment of the current FO set up.